 The program contained participants who crossed international borders as well as participants who were trained in-country.
-However, the data reported here represents only those participants who crossed international borders.
+However, the data reported here represents only those

 Office of Policy and International Affairs

 U.S.-Turkey Researcher Exchange

 The Scientific and Technological Research Council of Turkey (TUBITAK), the country's leading agency for managing, funding, and conducting scientific research, funded two postdoctoral researchers who spent two months at West Virginia University (WVU) to conduct clean coal research.
 The researchers worked with WVU professors on ongoing research projects and also conducted experiments that tailored research to Turkish conditions.